 Add "The variable DuHrdPreferredFlag is either specified by external means, or when not specified by external means, set equal to 0." to clause 8.1.2.

-For item 7 this seemed to be a prior intentional design choice that cannot be dropped.
-The other aspects were confirmed for
+For item 7, this seemed to be a prior intentional design choice that cannot be dropped.
+The other aspects were confirmed for inclusion in an errata output document JCTVC-AN1004.

-For HEVC and AVC
+For HEVC and AVC, the following item was reported:

 Fix the description of the recovery point picture to consider the case with a recovery POC distance of 0.

-Confirmed for inclusion in AN1004.
+This was confirmed for inclusion in the output document JCTVC-AN1004.

 Communication with parent bodies